 Non-commercial/ hobbyist rocket vehicles powered by motors of 'H' class or above.
-I would suggest that large vehicles (above 'N' class) require non-HPR recovery system designs.
-The governing body for HPR in the UK is the United Kingdom Rocketry Association. (www.ukra.org.uk)

-I believe that the techniques and devices described in this document comply with UKRA rules and legislation, though ask their Safety and Technical Committee for advice.
+The governing body for HPR in the UK is the United Kingdom Rocketry Association.
+(UKRA) I believe that the techniques and devices described in this document comply with UKRA rules and legislation, though ask their safety committee for advice.